zr0dark/the-odin-project-landing-page-project/README.md

 # The Odin Project - Landing Page Exercise

-The goal of this project was to recreate a landing page using HTML and CSS for The Odin Project.
-We had to use a screenshot of a reference layout that we were to create from scratch.
+The goal of this project was to recreate a landing page using HTML and CSS from a reference landing page (see both screenshots below) for The Odin Project.
 Check out my code for this page in the associated folders.
-I've placed a screenshot of the reference image that we were supposed to use so you cans see how close I got it.
+I've placed a screenshot of the reference image that we were supposed to use below so you can see how close I got it.
 Of course I personalized it a little and had fun with it!

 ![jason-armstrong-fake-portfolio-project](https://github.com/zr0dark/the-odin-project-landing-page-project/assets/1312646/b8d3c0b1-0b03-4455-80cb-37772fb85d05)